Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 the Proactive Programmers web site.
 For your reference, here is the direct link to the GitHub issue tracker for the web site: https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues

+TODO: Note as part of your completion of this question you need to create a new issue in the issue tracker for the Proactive Programmers web site.
+The course instructor will take into account all suggestions during and, as appropriate, make changes to the site in preparation for the upcoming semester.

+TODO: Make sure that you include a reference to the issue in the issue tracker that you created as a part of your response to this question.